andreasabel/inCode/entry/introduction-to-singletons-3.md

 called "decidability".
 We say that a predicate is *decidable* if, for any input type, we can say whether or not the predicate is satisfiable.

-We say that a predicate `P` in Haskell is *decidable* if we can write:
+We say that a predicate `P` in Haskell is *decidable* if we can always prove, for any input, if the predicate holds or does not hold.
+Concretely, it means that we can write a total function:

 ``` {.haskell}
 decidePred